NikosNtafopoulos/Python-Documentation/Data Structures/Lists-Tuples-Sets.md

 # What is a list?

-### A data structure collection which is ordered and mutable
+### A data structure sequence which is ordered and mutable

 # What is a tuple?

-### A data structure collection which is ordered and immutable
+### A data structure sequence which is ordered and immutable

 ### they are exactly like lists except they start with `(` instead of `[` and their values cannot be changed which means that we can not append or remove elements